1. Use the right resume format

 Our free-to-use resume builder can make you a resume in as little as 5 minutes.
 Just pick the template you want, and our software will format everything for you.

 2. Don’t make it too long

 Submit a one-page resume whenever possible so the hiring manager can quickly skim your qualifications and determine you’re hireable.
-Per professional resume standards, your resume length can reach 2–3 pages only when you have 10+ years of experience or if you’re submitting a federal resume or a CV.
+This is an important resume tip that will help ensure employers don’t miss any of your key accomplishments.
+Per professional standards, the length of your resume can reach 2–3 pages only when you have 10+ years of experience or if you’re submitting a federal resume or a CV.

 3. Pick a readable font

 The best fonts for a resume are easy to read.
 Here are a few fonts that follow resume formatting guidelines and clearly present your qualifications to hiring managers:

 Resume font size matters.
 Set your font size anywhere between 10.5 and 12 — whatever size best fills the page.

 5. Set your margins to the ideal width